What Can We Learn About the Sensitivity of Investment to Stock Prices with a Better Measure of Tobin's q?

 Gentry, William, and Christopher Mayer.
-"What Can We Learn about the Sensitivity of Investment to Stock Prices with a Better Measure of Tobin's q?"
-Journal of Money, Credit and Banking (forthcoming).
+"What Can We Learn About the Sensitivity of Investment to Stock Prices with a Better Measure of Tobin's q?"
+Working paper, Columbia Business School, July 2003.